codevakure/void-clone/cleanup-docs/EXTENSION_RECOMMENDATIONS_GUIDE.md

 # Extension Recommendations Configuration Guide

-This guide explains how to configure extension recommendations in Void Editor.
+This guide explains how to configure extension recommendations in Zap Editor.
 Extension recommendations help users discover useful extensions for their workflow by automatically suggesting them based on file types, settings, or other conditions.

 ## Overview

-Extension recommendations in Void are configured through the `product.json` file in the following sections:
+Extension recommendations in Zap are configured through the `product.json` file in the following sections:

 - `extensionRecommendations` - File-based and settings-based recommendations
 - `configBasedExtensionTips` - Recommendations based on workspace/user settings